xmzzyo/draft_llm_nm/draft-cui-nmrg-llm-nm.md

   - Executes the requested operation and returns structured results in a deterministic format.
   - Supports streaming for long-running operations (e.g., iterative optimization or real-time telemetry polling).

-In many complex scenarios, multiple task agents MAY collaborate to achieve a shared network management objective.
+In many complex scenarios, multiple task agents may collaborate to achieve a shared network management objective.
 The Agent-to-Agent Protocol (A2A){{a2a}} is a coordination protocol that enables multiple task agents to exchange information, delegate subtasks, negotiate resource usage, and synchronize execution states in a distributed network management environment.
 A2A ensures semantic interoperability, temporal consistency, and conflict avoidance across heterogeneous agents.
 Key design principles of A2A include: